Final Termination Notice

 November 1 to the following April 15

 If you pay the utility directly for your heat, the BPU cannot turn off your service until it has tried to determine if a serious problem with health or safety would result because of the service disconnection.
 The BPU will try to contact you by telephone or in person at least 72 hours before service turn-off is scheduled.
 The BPU will try to contact you during business hours, and again at the time of your disconnection.
-If the utility finds that service disconnection might cause serious harm to your health or safety, it must ask the Department of Social Services to investigate and the utility must continue service for at least 15 business days.
+If the utility finds that service disconnection might cause serious harm to your health or safety, it must ask the Department of Health and Human Services (DHHS) to investigate and the utility must continue service for at least 15 business days.

 For the cold weather protections, the BPU considers "heating" to include utility services needed to provide heat.
 It may include direct electric space heating, electric service needed to operate a furnace, or, if you notify the BPU in writing, a safe electrical heating device.